olegush/smmposting/README.md

 ### Quickstart

-Just run **main.py**, it will be check shedule every 5 minutes.
+Just run **main.py**, it will be check shedule every 5 minutes and post matching rows.
 Or, if you want to add script to cron, edit `while True:` loop.

 ### Project Goals